Rim width and tire width are two closely related sizes. Flexible tire sidewalls alow a single tire size to be mounted on a rim of various widths.

 But, please consider that the resulting tire list lacks certain tire sizes, so it should not be treated as complete.
 When we say tire size in this context(relation between tire width and rim width), we mean only on tire width(i.e., section width) and tire aspect ratio/series, there is no rim diameter.
 Tires presented in the list should not be all considered suitable for your car, because only a few of them or maybe, only one would satisfy a requirement that their overall diameter should be almost the same as your OE (original equipment) tire diameter.
 The data presented in the charts is only for the passenger car metric tires.

-NOTICE: The chart is not complete or ultimate solution for this particular purpose, it’s only a reference.
+NOTICE: These charts do not represent complete or ultimate solution for this particular purpose, they are only a reference.

 The charts, as an addition to our tire4rim calculator, should be used along with our rim4tire calculator, which complement each other.
 If you choose a tire size in these charts or in the Tire size for rim size calculator, do one more check in the Wheel/Rim size calculator(or in the chart: Rim width range and Measuring rim width for Tire Size) for the selected tire size, to double check if the selected tire size has your rim in the acceptable rim width range.